 ‘FAIR – supporting auto accident victims through advocacy and education’

-FAIR (Fair Association of Victims for Accident Insurance Reform) is a grassroots not-for-profit organization of MVA (Motor Vehicle Accident) victims who have been injured in motor vehicle collisions and who have struggled with the current auto insurance system in Ontario.
+FAIR (Fair Association of Victims for Accident Insurance Reform) is a grassroots not-for-profit organization of injured MVA (Motor Vehicle Accident) survivors who have struggled with the current auto insurance system in Ontario.
 Read more »

 What to do if you have a claim: FSRA page on Understanding the Claims process